kovidgoyal/rapydscript-ng/README.md

    to simply throw away all non-method code in the class context.
 It doesn't do that any more :)

-1. RapydScript now supports the Python conditional operator: ``1 if a else 2``.

 1. RapydScript now supports recursive de-structuring assignment, so you can do:
    ```py
    for a, (b, c) in enumerate([ [1,2], [3,4] ]):